Surquillo: Main buildings

 Surquillo has 3 model markets (of which Market N° 1 stands out for its gastronomic variety), a cemetery, a youth building, 35 parks and a municipal stadium.
 Its main Catholic temples are San Vicente de Paul, Jesús Obrero, Nuestra Señora de la Evangelización and Santa María de Nazareth.

 Alfredo Dammert Muelle residential complex, built during the second government of President Fernando Belaúnde Terry.

 In 1984, the Alfredo Dammert Muelle housing complex was built by ENACE (National Building Company) and promoted by the government of Fernando Belaúnde Terry, where the depot of the Lima tram network was located until its disappearance in 1965. and from which part of the old Convent of La Merced was built.

 Main facilities

-Headquarters of the National Institute of Neoplastic Diseases.

 The district is home to the main headquarters of Mibanco, a Telefónica headquarters, the National Geographic Institute of Peru (IGN), the headquarters of OSITRAN, the National Institute of Neoplastic Diseases and the Faculty of Communication Sciences, Tourism and Psychology of the University of San Martín de Porres, as well as the new campus under construction of the Scientific University of the South.

-Likewise, in the 20th century, there have been plants and factories for soft drinks, textiles, etc. Today, there are hardware stores, supermarkets and extensive shopping centers such as Open Plaza Angamos (inaugurated in 2010), Metro, Cassinelli, Plaza Hogar, Maestro, Sodimac, Tottus, among others.
-At the same time, in the commercial areas there are different businesses and stores such as Tambo+, Listo!, among others.
+Likewise, in the 20th century, there have been plants and factories for soft drinks, textiles, etc. Today, there are hardware stores, supermarkets and extensive shopping centers.